nyorain/vil/docs/own/ideas.md

 - When clicking on a flag, extension name or something, link to vulkan api spec regarding that item?
 Not sure how easy to do.
+  Also e.g. for enabled extensions, features, etc.
+  	- maybe doing it on *every* click is annoying, only do it with some modifier, e.g. ctrl or something.
 - serialize command records.
 At least roughly, without referenced handles and stuff
   	- beside visualization, this would make debugging easier, allowing